hashelq/osu-lazer-room-bot/README.md

 # Description
-A public bot that hosts a public room, automatically starts match and limits difficulties of playlist maps.
+A public bot that hosts a public room, automatically starts the match and limits difficulties of playlist maps.

 # Install
 1. Go to the project root directory, then run: